Game Day Protocol

 - No re-entry for a suspected head injury unless cleared by a Healthcare Professional

-- Record time, goals, cautions, and send offs on the Card.
+- Record time of: goals, cautions, and send offs on the Card; including time of warnings given to coaches.

 - Stop the game for appropriate substitutions or any injuries.